 They also were able to take a look at their possible futures beyond higher education with a tour of Huy Fong Foods, the makers of the famous Rooster Sriracha Sauce.
 They were able to learn the history of the company and what methods the owner used to make it a success.

 Women leaders are important because positions of leadership have often been reserved for men.
-Men are encouraged to be leaders and and embrace the power they hold as presumptive leaders.
+Men are encouraged to be leaders and and embrace the power they hold.
 That is why it is so important to allow girls to understand that they have power and that all human beings can be leaders in the workplace, schools, and communities.